 Search Results :

-Kerberos uses a strong cryptography to authenticate users, ensuring secure access to systems and resources.
+Kerberos uses strong cryptography to authenticate users, ensuring secure access to systems and resources.

 Kerberos is a widely adopted SSO protocol, supported by various operating systems and applications.